Skip to main content

 Winter

-- PSYC 4900U Special Topics in Psychology II: AI in Psychology
+• PSYC 4900U Special Topics in Psychology II: Worry and Wellbeing in Psychology II

 PSYC 3110U Directed Lab Research in Psychology is available in Fall or Winter and requires a minimum 3.5 CGPA and application.